Live Longer & Healthier Eating Foods You Love

 “The Mediterranean Diet may help prevent memory loss, according to a February 2009 study of nearly 1,900 older adults conducted by researchers at the Columbia University Medical Center.”

 Consumer Reports On Heath, May 2009

-Sixteen Middle Eastern, European and African countries border the Mediterranean Sea.
+Sixteen Middle Eastern, European, and African countries border the Mediterranean Sea.
+There is no one Mediterranean Diet.
 Mediterranean diets vary by country and region.
 Major regions include:

 - North African